-Every integrity testing machine for pharmaceutical products is the result of a long phase of study and design, necessary to provide the customer with an optimal solution in terms of reliability, efficiency, durability, and integration in its production line.
+Every integrity testing machine for pharmaceutical products is the result of a long phase of study and design, necessary to provide our customers with equipment that delivers optimal reliability, efficiency, and durability and can be seamlessly integrated into a production line.

-The design phase involves more than just the technological and mechanical aspects of automation; great attention also needs to be paid to the choice of materials to be used.
-From the base structure of the machine to surface treatments and specialty components, choosing the right materials is a fundamental step in offering customers products that fully meet their needs, operate optimally, and maintain their efficiency over time.
+The design phase involves more than just technology and mechanical attributes: great attention also needs to be paid to the choice of materials to be used.
+From the base structure of the machine to surface treatments and specialty components, choosing the right materials is a fundamental step in offering testing solutions that fully meet our customers’ needs, operate optimally, and maintain their efficiency over time.

-Once the type of material has been chosen, the design process proceeds, defining increasingly detailed aspects, such as the type of surface treatment to be applied to individual machine components in order to protect the products being tested and maintain optimal line speed and equipment durability.
+Once the material has been chosen, the design process proceeds, focusing on increasingly detailed aspects, such as the type of surface treatment to be applied to individual machine components in order to protect the products being tested and maintain optimal line speed and equipment durability.

 The parts of the machine that come into direct contact with the product must be polished to prevent friction that could damage the test sample.
 We also must ensure the product slides through the machine smoothly.
 Powders such as PTFE can be applied to metal parts to reduce friction on plastic products.

-Component surface treatments are also needed to protect certain materials and ensure they stand up to aggressive washing and sanitizing.
-To solve these problems, each customer's specific needs must be evaluated and addressed.
-Thanks to our suppliers, options are examined, and the most suitable type of treatment is identified, from nickel plating for aluminum components, to cataphoresis for iron or steel engineering solutions, to hardening treatments on critical elements like machine cams.
+Component surface treatments are also needed to protect certain machine materials and ensure they stand up to aggressive washing and sanitizing.
+We work closely with our suppliers to choose and source the right combination, from nickel plating for aluminum components, to cataphoresis for iron or steel engineering solutions, to hardening treatments on critical elements like machine cams.

-Lastly, we need to take great care when selecting materials for machine parts that perform specific functions, such as small components bearing high loads, or large components that need certain dynamic behaviors.
-In these situations, we often use special alloys, like nickel-chromium-molybdenum steel for shafts that are put under extreme strain, or specially treated Ergal (an aluminum alloy), for its mechanical characteristics protecting it against corrosive agents.
+Lastly, we take great care when selecting materials for machine parts that perform specific functions, such as small components bearing high loads or large components that need to be capable of certain dynamic behaviors.
+In these cases, we often use special alloys, like nickel-chromium-molybdenum steel for shafts that are put under extreme strain, or specially-treated Ergal (an aluminum alloy), for its ability to resist corrosive agents.

 Building the ultimate testing solution for pharmaceutical products requires extensive knowledge of production operating environments, international regulations, and material characteristics.
-For Bonfiglioli Engineering, choosing the best material is not based solely on a structural calculation: every project is studied in-depth, choosing the materials that are most suited to each task the machine will have to perform and taking our customers’ specific needs into account.
+For Bonfiglioli Engineering, choosing the best material is not based solely on a structural calculation: every project is studied in-depth, understanding the materials best suited to each task the machine will have to perform and taking our customers’ specific needs and environment into account.

-Every Bonfiglioli Engineering machine is designed and commissioned in this way: beginning from the challenges presented by our customers and devising dedicated solutions to create reliable tools that are the fruit of long-term expertise, experience and passion.
+Every Bonfiglioli Engineering machine is a dedicated solution built with our customers in mind, the fruit of our long-term expertise, experience and passion.